imaddine1/Inception-of-things/readme.md

 In our situation, we have installed k3s, which combines both the master and worker components into a single node.
 This setup retains the same components but is optimized for lightweight and resource-constrained environments.

+For a better understanding, you can watch this [video](https://www.youtube.com/watch?v=umXEmn3cMWY).

 ## Common terms in the world of k8s

 Understanding the terminology used in Kubernetes is crucial for navigating and managing a cluster.
 Here are some common terms you will encounter: